magnus919/magnus919/compass.md

 ## Vision (_what?_)

-> Discover new ways of doing business, _by doing it_, that will liberate latent potential in the organization, its workers, and its customers.
+> Discover new ways of doing business, _by doing it_, that will liberate latent potential in the organization, its workers, its customers, and the communities we serve.

 ## Mission (_how?_)

 > By running a business that intentionally pushes boundaries out that currently limit human potential, we enable ourselves and those around us to lead more fulfilling lives.
 We will lead by example, first discovering what's possible for ourselves, and then helping other organizations to take up these methods.

-I've got a particular interest in helping Autistic and Neurodivergent people, and spiraling out from there to help the Disabled community, LGTBQ+, Black, Indigenous, People of Color, etc. Intersectionality really matters here a lot.
+I've got a particular interest in helping Autistic and Neurodivergent people, intersectionality with the broader Disabled community, LGTBQ+, Black, Indigenous, People of Color, etc.

 ## Values